kdVincler/NeXess-frontend/README.md

 >
 > **This project works on your local network, using your laptop's current IP address as a server URL.
 It needs both the phone and machine running the server to be connected to the same WiFi network**
 >
 > **Also take note that eduroam and similar WiFi networks will not allow the traffic the project generates.
-If these kind of networks are the only available network around, use the mobile network hotspot of a different mobile phone insted.**
+If these kinds of networks are the only available network around, use the mobile network hotspot of a different mobile phone instead.**

 ## Setup instructions

 To run & test this project on your own machine, ensure [the backend server](https://github.com/kdVincler/NeXess_backend) is installed and running on your machine and that your android device and machine are on the same WiFi network then follow these steps:

-1. Donwload or clone this repository
+1. Download or clone this repository

 2. In the root directory of this repository (i.e. the same folder this README file is in) create a file called `env.properties` and in it declare & set a variable called `IP_ADDRESS` to your laptop's current IP address as shown below (can be achieved with opening the created `env.properties` file in any text editor)